-EXPOSE Our survey finds that enterprises are spending big on management systems to meet regulatory requirement
+Our survey finds that enterprises are spending big on management systems to meet regulatory requirements.

 |Top Security Priorities|

 Big Brother is not only watching your security; he is driving the adoption of key technologies that help bring order to the chaos of compliance and management.

 "Even though it's a hassle keeping up with the regulations, it's really wonderful because I haven't seen a regulation that asked us to do something that we didn't have to do already," says Wayne Proctor, CISO at Certegy.
 "What's being asked for are things that I've always wanted to get in the program."

 SOX, GLBA, HIPAA, SB 1386, Basel II and scores more regulations have become integral parts of the security lexicon.
 Since the inception of SOX, enterprises have been racing to beef up their security to improve corporate governance, ensure the integrity of data and prevent breaches that could result in huge fines and, worst-case scenario, jail time.

 TheInfoPro interviewed 179 Fortune 1000s about their purchasing plans for IT security products and services.
 These technologies were then ranked by the immediacy of their planned implementation and level of security spending--the higher the score, the higher the priority and the greater spending level.
 Here are the top 20 technologies for 2005 and how they compare to 2004's rankings:*

 NOTE: No score for 2004 means it didn't make the list last year.

 But it's more than just regulatory compliance.
 Many enterprises are pushing their partners and service providers to adopt tighter security controls to both ensure their own compliance and avoid breaches.
 This is the challenge facing Certegy, a credit and debit card transaction processing firm that must adhere to SOX in addition to the specific security requirements of the 6,000 banks it services worldwide.